 Fault: Any indication of ruff or feathering.

 Any color including white; brindle; or pinto.
-Colors are rich, brilliant and clear.
-Markings are well balanced, with or without mask or blaze.
+Exceptions: Merle marking pattern.
+Liver color.
+Colors are rich, brilliant, and clear and markings are well balanced, with or without mask or blaze.
 White Akitas have no mask.
 Pinto has a white background with large, evenly placed patches covering head and more than one-third of body.
 Undercoat may be a different color from outer coat.
+Disqualification—Merle marking pattern.
+Liver color.

 Brisk and powerful with strides of moderate length.
 Back remains strong, firm and level.
 Rear legs move in line with front legs.